AnesIDAW/Tracking_and_Inventory_Management_DjProject/README.md

 **Functionality:**

 - The ESP32 reads GPS data via UART.
-- It sends real-time coordinates via HTTP POST to the Django server.
+- It sends real-time coordinates to MQTT Broker.

 ---